-Natural Gas Rig Count: The natural gas rig count of 197 is lower than 198 for the week ended May 25.
-However, like oil, the count of rigs exploring gas is above the year-ago tally of 182.
+Natural Gas Rig Count: The natural gas rig count of 198 is higher than 197 for the week ended Jun 1.

-Per the recent report, the number of natural gas-directed rigs is 88% below the all-time high of 1,606 achieved in late summer 2008.
+Moreover, like oil, the count of rigs exploring gas is above the year-ago tally of 185.
+Per the recent report, the number of natural gas-directed rigs is 88%, below the all-time high of 1,606 achieved in late summer 2008.

-Rig Count by Type: The number of vertical drilling rigs of 66 units remained in line with the prior week.
-The horizontal/directional rig count (encompassing new drilling technology that has the ability to drill and extract gas from dense rock formations, also known as shale formations) increased by an unit to 994 units.
+Rig Count by Type: The number of vertical drilling rigs of 61 units decreased from 66 units.
+However, the horizontal/directional rig count (encompassing new drilling technology that has the ability to drill and extract gas from dense rock formations, also known as shale formations) increased by seven units to 1,001 units.

-Gulf of Mexico (GoM): The GoM rig count is at 18 units - 15 rigs were oil-directed - in line with the tally for the week ended May 25.
+Gulf of Mexico (GoM): The GoM rig count is at 19 units - 16 rigs were oil-directed - higher than the tally of 18 for the week ended Jun 1.

-The number of rigs exploring in the United States has increased, courtesy of the addition of three oil rigs in Cana Woodford and two in Eagle Ford.
-In the Cana Woodford, oil rigs have been increasing for four weeks in a row.
-Eagle Ford has also been witnessing the same over the past two weeks.
+The number of total rigs exploring in the United States has increased, courtesy of the addition of three oil rigs in the Permian Basin.
+In the past six weeks, the number of oil rigs in the Permian Basin increased five times.

 We expect Anadarko Petroleum to witness year-over-year earnings growth of 229.6% in 2018.